realasking/grub-theme-gdm/README.md

 This theme is created by Tomha, I just forked it and made several modifications.
-The original README listed below.
+The original README is listed below.

 # About